ARM-software/CMSIS-View/Doxygen/src/Fault.md

 The software components under **CMSIS-View:Fault** provide infrastructure and [API (function calls)](modules.html) to store, record, and analyze the Cortex-M Exception Fault information.
 Arm Cortex-M processors raise an exception fault on critical system failures such as illegal memory write or read, access to an disabled peripheral, execution of an invalid instruction, or division by zero:

-- The component **CMSIS-View:Fault:Storage** can be used to save an exception fault for later analysis.
+- The component **CMSIS-View:Fault:Storage** can be used to save an exception fault information for later analysis.
-- The component **CMSIS-View:Fault:Record** decodes a saved exception fault and records this information using the **Event Recorder**.
+- The component **CMSIS-View:Fault:Record** decodes a saved exception fault information and records this information using the **Event Recorder**.

 A typical execution flow is shown in the diagram below.